-As part of its Omnibus initiative, the EC tasked the European Financial Reporting Advisory Group (EFRAG) with simplifying the ESRS.
-EFRAG published its [proposals](#) on the simplified ESRS in July 2025, which were open for public comments until September 29, 2025.
-Refer to our web article [Simplifying ESRS - Response to proposals](#) for KPMG's response to EFRAG's draft revised standards.
+Also, as part of its Omnibus initiative, the EC tasked the European Financial Reporting Advisory Group (EFRAG) with simplifying the ESRS.
+In December 2025, EFRAG submitted its technical advice on the simplified ESRS to the EC.
+The EC will now proceed with its own due process to determine whether the standards should be revised further.
+Refer to our web article [Simplifying ESRS: A step closer](#) for further details.